 Addresses in the north are often given in English as well as Turkish, and therefore are easy to understand.
-As they are sometimes given only in Turkish, it’s useful to know some of the more common words you’re likely to come across – Avenue: Caddesi (abbr.
-Cad); Cul-de-Sac: Cikmazi (abbr.
-Cik); Boulevard: Bulvan (abbr.
-Bul); Square: Meydani (abbr.
-Meyd) and Street: Sokak (abbr.
-Sok)
+As they are sometimes given only in Turkish, it’s useful to know some of the more common words you’re likely to come across – Avenue: Caddesi (abbreviated to Cad); Cul-de-Sac: Cikmazi (abbreviated to Cik); Boulevard: Bulvan (abbreviated to Bul); Square: Meydani (abbreviated to Meyd) and Street: Sokak (abbreviated to Sok, or even SK).

 VAT and local taxes are included though non-EU residents can have VAT refunded on certain goods.